SaiKrishnaMohan7/Playground/k8s/README.md

 - `minikube docker-env`: Gives docker env vars from inside of the VM and gives you a chance to point your local docker client to VM's docker server...
 Can be used for snooping around in there

+- `kubectl get storageclass`: Lists all options that are availble for creating PVC's or even Persistent Volumes

+- `kubectl describe storageclass`: Details about storage options available

 ## Limitations to declarative deployment updates

 - On changing the containerPort of the client-pod in the `client-pod.yml` file and running kubectl apply client-pod.yml, we get